Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

 1. Ensure that all instances of your Unreal Project are closed.
 2. If you do not have any Plugins installed in your project then create a new ‘Plugins’ folder in your ‘Project’ folder and copy the unzipped plugin inside.
-3. If you already have Plugins in your project then open the ‘Plugins’ folder to find the '**OWL_LivestreamingCamera’ **folder and copy it into the existing ‘Plugins’ folder in your Project.
+3. If you already have Plugins in your project then open the ‘Plugins’ folder to find the '**OWL_LivestreamingCamera`folder and copy it into the existing ‘Plugins’ folder in your Project.